 If you would like to apply for one of the many available teaching positions in Region 10 schools, you must be certified or be enrolled in an alternative certification program in order to be qualified to be a classroom teacher.
 Because returning to school full-time can be challenging for working adults, the Web-Centric Alternative Certification Program (WCACP) provides online coursework that enables future teachers to complete the academic portion of the certification process from the comfort and convenience of home.

-There are certain requirements that must be met before you can be hired full time for a one-year teaching internship during the 09/10 school year: See the following webpage for more information - Texas Teacher Certification
+There are certain requirements that must be met before you can be hired full time for a one-year teaching internship for the upcoming school year: See the following webpage for more information - Texas Teacher Certification